One dead, thousands without power after Pacific Northwest storms

 Portland has endured more than 5 inches of rain in three days, nearly as much as falls in all of December in a typical year, and Seattle exceeded its normal December rainfall tally in just 8 days, the National Weather Service said.

-Mountainous areas of Oregon and neighboring Washington state have seen more than a foot of rain, the service said.
+Mountainous areas of Oregon and neighbouring Washington state have seen more than a foot of rain, the service said.

 The record-breaking storms opened sinkholes in several major roads, caused rivers to spill over their banks and closed roads and schools for a third day in the worst-hit areas across the region.